Safety & trust assumptions

 - Soft pause.
 Blocks new deposits, borrows, and withdrawals.
 Repay, liquidate, and Vault Swap operations remain available.

 - Full pause.
 Blocks all on-chain state-changing actions on the Aave application surface.
-The depositor refund path on Bitcoin and the depositor WOTS self-claim are never blocked by a protocol pause, because they execute on Bitcoin using pre-signed transactions and the depositor's own keys.
+A pause can block starting new Ethereum-side actions, but it cannot block Bitcoin-side depositor recovery paths that are already available, because those paths execute on Bitcoin using pre-signed transactions and the depositor's own keys.

 Risk surface